Election Commission of India: Voting

 In 2014, none of the above (NOTA) was also added as an option on the voting machines which is now a mandatory option to be provided in any election.
 The specific symbol for NOTA, a ballot paper with a black cross across it, was introduced on 18 September 2015.
 Photo electoral rolls with photographs of the candidates on the EVMs were first introduced in the 2015 Bihar Legislative Assembly election.

 Election Commission organised an open hackathon on 3 June 2017 encouraging people to attempt hacking of EVMs used by the commission in various Indian elections.
 While none of them participated, functioning of the EVM and VVPAT machines were demonstrated in the event.

 Postal voting in India is done only through electronically transmitted postal ballot papers (ETPB).
 Ballot papers are distributed to the registered eligible voters who return the votes by post.
 Postal votes are counted first before the counting of votes from the EVM.
 Only certain categories of people are eligible to register as postal voters.
 Employees working in the union armed forces and state police as well as their spouses, and those working for the Government of India who are officially posted abroad can register for the postal vote.
 People in preventive detention can use postal vote while prisoners are not allowed to vote.
 The Election Commission of India has granted permission for individuals aged 80 and above and those with physical challenges to cast their votes from their homes.

-The Election Commission of India did not have data with regards to disabilities of voters as ascertained by a RTI application filed in 2014.
+The Election Commission of India did not have data with regard to disabilities of voters as ascertained by a RTI application filed in 2014.
 The commission offered sign language support to assist voters with speech and hearing impairment.